Lake George on a Budget? Yup, It's Possible... And We'll Show You How!

-Every Thursday night at dusk in July and August, Lake George Village sets off a spectacular fireworks display.
+On select nights in July and August, you can see a spectacular fireworks display in the village.
 Ooh and ahh over the fireworks, and then spend the rest of the evening star gazing with the kids!

 The bandstand in Shepard Park is a great place for find free live performances almost every night in the summer.
 Whether you just sit and enjoy the tunes or get up and shake ya groove thang, you'll enjoy the show!

 Though not free, mini-golf is a great, low-budget activity for the whole family.
 With plenty of different courses to choose from, there's a mini-golf theme to appeal to everyone in your party.